 Rain entering through the roof, walls, or windows.
 Some homeowners policies are what we call an HO3 Special Form Perils, which does cover this type of damage for the full limit of the policy.
 Another type of policy is called an HO2 Broad Form Perils; under this policy, the water damage is only covered if the wind caused the damage which allowed the water to enter.

 Ice Dam.
 This happens in the winter when ice builds up in the gutters and starts to back up under the shingles.
 As the ice melts, it can leak through the roof and cause water damage to the ceilings.
 Ice dam is covered on an HO3 policy; it is not covered on an HO2 policy.

 Water below the surface of the ground that seeps in through the basement walls.
 There is no coverage for this; however, if at the same time, water is backing up through the sewers or drains and you have the water and sewer backup endorsement, it is possible that you could get coverage.

 Mold.
 Whenever you have water damage, there is potential for mold.
 There may be limited coverage for mold, or no coverage at all.
 Each company has their own parameters for mold coverage and you will need to find out how yours is handed.

-This information has been on coverage for a Homeowners Policy (the home that you live in).
+This information has been a discussion on part of the coverage for a Homeowners Policy (the home that you live in).
 If you own rented property or commercial property, many of these comments still apply but there are some differences.
-There are also usually fewer optional coverages available to rented dwellings and commercial property.